microsoft/react-native-macos/CONTRIBUTING.md

 If you are using SourceTree you will want your branch to show up in SourceTree so you can commit changes to your branch.
 It takes time for it to show up automatically, so you can make it show by running `git remote update origin –prune` in your command prompt from the root.
 Once you see your new branch in SourceTree under Remotes on the left navigation pane, double click on your branch to check it out locally.
 A dialog will come up and the default settings should be fine, click Ok.

 **Git Command Line**
 If you are using the command line, you will want to make sure you have your branch locally.
-It takes time for it to show up automatically, so you can make it show by running `git remote update origin –prune` in your command prompt from the root.
+It takes time for it to show up automatically, so you can make it show by running `git pull --all` in your command prompt from the root.
 Run `git branch -a` to see if your new branch shows up.
 Now you will want to check out your branch locally.
 You can do this with `git checkout -b branch-name`.
 Confirm you are now working out of the branch with `git branch`.

 ### Merging upstream master into your fork master